Blockchain Analytics: A Path Towards Digital Transparency

 On-chain Forensics

-DeFi Analytics Tools
+Defi Analytics Tools

-As decentralized finance (DeFi) has grown, specialized analytics tools are needed to monitor complex DeFi transactions, liquidity pools, and smart contract interactions.
+As decentralized finance (DeFi) has grown, specialized analytics tools are needed to monitor complex DeFi transactions, liquidity pools, and innovative contract interactions.
 Platforms like Dune Analytics, Nansen, and Zapper provide detailed insights into DeFi activities, helping investors and regulators navigate this fast-evolving space.

 Applications of Blockchain Analytics Across Industries